Learning, Play, and Your 1- to 2-Year-Old

 What Is My Toddler Learning?

-Kids this age make major strides in understanding language and figuring out how to communicate.
-At 12 months, most say their first words and use hand gestures and point to things.
+Kids this age make big gains in understanding language and figuring out how to communicate.
+By 15 months, most say their first words and point to ask for something or to get help.
+They can follow directions when given with both words and a gesture.
+By 18 months, they follow 1-step directions without gestures.

 During year two, vocabulary increases slowly over the first 6 months and then expands quickly during the second 6 months.
-Their vocabulary will grow from one or two words to 50 words or more.
-By 2 years old, most toddlers are using simple two-word sentences and can follow a two-step command ("pick up your toy and give it to me").
+Vocabulary grows from 1 or 2 words to about 50 words.
+Toddlers will use more gestures, like blowing kisses and shaking the head “yes.”

-As an infant, your child "played" with toys by shaking, banging, or throwing them.
-Your toddler now is aware of the function of objects, so is more likely to stack blocks, listen or talk into a toy phone, or push a toy car.
-The concept of pretend play also starts.
-Your little one may pretend to drink from an empty cup, use a banana as a phone, or imagine a block is a car.
+As a baby, your child "played" with toys by shaking, banging, or throwing them.
+Your toddler now tries to use things the right way, so is more likely to stack blocks, listen or talk into a toy phone, or push a toy car.

-Many toddlers are in daycare or parents may introduce play dates now.
-Toddlers enjoy having other kids around, but don't expect them to "play" cooperatively with each other or to be thrilled about sharing toys.
+Toddlers enjoy having other kids around.
+They often copy other children while playing.
+But don't expect them to "play" cooperatively with each other or to be thrilled about sharing toys.
 Have plenty of toys for everyone and be prepared to step in when they don't want to share.
 Older siblings can be role models when it comes to teaching, sharing, and taking turns.

 Once toddlers learn to walk, there's no turning back.
 Yours will want to keep moving and build on this newfound skill.
-Provide lots of chances to be active and to learn and explore in safe surroundings.
+Provide lots of chances to be active and practice running, jumping, and climbing in safe surroundings.

 - brightly colored balls